Advanced Natural Menopause Remedies You Can Trust

 Your nervous system is one of the most hormone-sensitive systems in your body.

 As oestrogen drops, so does its calming influence on the brain.
-This can lead to an exaggerated stress response — even in previously resilient women.
+This can lead to an exaggerated stress response, even in women who were once resilient.

-Addressing this before it turns into chronic anxiety, sleep disruption, or burnout is vital.
+Addressing this proactively is vital to prevent chronic anxiety, sleep disruption, or burnout.

-Incorporate herbs like lemon balm, passionflower, and holy basil (available from Napiers the Herbalists).
-These herbs modulate the stress response without sedating you.
-They can be used as teas, tinctures, or capsules.
+Incorporate herbs like lemon balm and passionflower.
+These modulate the stress response without sedating you.
+They can be consumed in teas, tinctures, or capsules.
+Read my blog about NuMind's Menopause Support

-Layer in somatic exercises — tiny, consistent actions that soothe the nervous system.
+Layer in somatic exercises — tiny, consistent actions to soothe the nervous system.
 Try box breathing, butterfly tapping (self-havening), or vagus nerve stimulation through humming or gargling.

-Reduce your allostatic load, the ‘wear and tear’ of your body when exposed to long term or repeated stress.
-This includes sensory overload, blood sugar spikes, EMF exposure, and even caffeine tolerance.
+Reduce your allostatic load, which is the wear and tear on your body due to long-term stress.
+This includes sensory overload, blood sugar spikes, EMF exposure, and caffeine tolerance.

-Create micro-rituals between work and home life — 3–5 minute resets (e.g., cold water face splashes, walking barefoot on grass, slow neck rolls) to shift your body out of high alert mode.
+Create micro-rituals between your work and home life.
+These can be 3–5 minute resets (e.g., cold water face splashes, walking barefoot on grass) to shift your body out of high alert mode.

-Of all the natural menopause tips I offer in private coaching, nervous system support is the one that creates the most “I didn’t realise I needed this” moments — especially for women who’ve spent decades in a high-achieving mode.
+Among the natural menopause tips I offer in private coaching, nervous system support creates significant “I didn’t realize I needed this” moments — especially for women who have spent decades in high-achieving modes.

 Tip 5: Address Histamine Build-Up to Tame Unexplained Flushes and Anxiety